RonIovine/pshell/README.md

 This example logging system can also be compiled out via the build-time config files if an existing logging system is used.

-In addition to the infrastructure components, three demo programs are also provided, one to show the usage of the pshell server API, one to show the usage of pshell control API, and one to show the usage of the trace filter/trace log API.
+In addition to the infrastructure components, four demo programs are also provided, one to show the usage of the pshell server API, one to show the usage of pshell control API, one to show the usage of the trace filter/trace log API, and one to show the udage of a stand-alone (no filtering) trace log application.

 The code is written almost entirely in standard ANSI 'C', and the API is a functional 'C' API, however, there are a couple of isolated places where C++ semantics are used.
 Because of this,